reubenja77/booknooks_tracker/README.md

 ### Website wireframe:

-Part of the I started designing the website, I went to the drawing board to map out the design structure.
+A wireframe was created to map out the skeletal framework of the website to ensure that the structure of the project is logical and functional.

 ![Wireframes](static/images/wireframes.webp)